t-data-h/tdh-gcp/README.md

 The compute instances are managed by a set of scripts for initializing the master and worker node instances.
 The scripts primarily wrap the GCP API via
-*gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for utilizing GCP, though not all bootstrapping scripts here require GCP.
+*gcloud* CLI tool and accordingly, the Google Cloud SDK should be installed for creating GCP-based instances, though GCP is not a strict requirement for many of the bootstrapping scripts provided.

 Ansible playbooks are used for installing or updating/upgrading a TDH cluster.
 The playbook is currently OS focused for RHEL or CentOS flavors of Linux.
 Refer to the `README.md` located in *./ansible*.
-The playbooks are idempotent and are not GCP specific.
+The playbooks are idempotent and are also not GCP specific.

 ## Instance initialization scripts: